Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 BonneGueule jacket, shirt, pants and boots.
 BonneGueule jacket, t-shirt, pants and boots .

-Here is the same outfit, but where we replaced the boots with sneakers to go further in casual:
+Here is the same outfit, but where we replaced the boots with sneakers to go further in the casual:

 Men's gray pants look